-Rise above the noise in their inbox by sending something fun and human.
+Rise above the noise in their inbox to send an email that’s fun and human.

-Here’s a good rule of thumb: approach the email the same way you would speaking to a new, like-minded friend or acquaintance.
+Here’s a good rule of thumb: approach a follow-up email after no response the same way you would speak to a new, like-minded friend or acquaintance.

 11. Be clear with your proposition